t2trg/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.md

 An IoT edge cloud may provide an API or interface to local users (e.g., to facilitate local management), or to mobile users (e.g., to provide access to services and applications, or to manage data published by the mobile device).

+Related challenges include:

+* Defining edge computing abstractions suitable for users and cloud systems to interact with edge computing systems.
+This interaction may for example be based on the PaaS model {{Yangui}}

 ### Communication Brokering

 A typical function of IoT edge computing is to facilitate communication with IoT end devices: for example, enable clients to register as recipients for data from devices, as well as forwarding/routing of traffic to or from IoT end devices, enabling various data discovery and redistribution patterns, e.g., north-south with clouds, east-west with other edge devices {{DATA-DISCOVERY}}.
 Another aspect of a communication component is dispatching of alerts and notifications to interested consumers both inside and outside of the edge computing domain.
 Protocol translation, analytics and transcoding may also be performed when necessary.

 Communication brokering may be centralized in some systems, e.g., using a hub-and-spoke message broker, or distributed like with message buses, possibly in a layered bus approach.
 Distributed systems may leverage direct communication between end devices and communication devices, such as device-to-device links.
-Brokers functions can include ensuring communication reliability, traceability, and in some cases transaction management.
+A broker can ensure communication reliability, traceability, and in some cases transaction management.

-QoS can be provided in some systems through the combination of network QoS (e.g., traffic engineering or wireless resource scheduling) and compute/storage resource allocations.
-In some systems a bandwidth manager service can be exposed to enable allocation of bandwidth to/from an edge computing application instance.

 ### In-Network Computation

 A core function of IoT edge computing is to enable computation offloading, i.e., to perform computation on an edge node on behalf of a device or user.
-The support for in-network computation may vary in term of capability, e.g., computing nodes can host a virtual machine able run stateful or stateless code, or a rule engine providing an API to register actions in response to conditions such as IoT device ID, sensor values to check, thresholds, etc. Computation offloading includes orchestration or application lifecycle related aspects, such as: selecting an appropriate compute device based on available resources, compute node properties, etc., and with varying goals including for example load balancing and energy conservation; onboarding code on a platform or compute device; assisted or automatic partitioning of code; invoking remote code execution; relocating an instance from one compute node to another; session continuity when communicating with mobile end devices.
+The support for in-network computation may vary in term of capability, e.g., computing nodes can host virtual machines, software containers, software actors or unikernels able run stateful or stateless code, or a rule engine providing an API to register actions in response to conditions such as IoT device ID, sensor values to check, thresholds, etc.

+QoS can be provided in some systems through the combination of network QoS (e.g., traffic engineering or wireless resource scheduling) and compute/storage resource allocations.
+For example in some systems a bandwidth manager service can be exposed to enable allocation of bandwidth to/from an edge computing application instance.

+Computation offloading challenges are related to orchestration or application lifecycle:

+* (Computation placement) Selecting, in a centralized or distributed/peer-to-peer manner, an appropriate compute device based on available resources, location of data input and data sinks, compute node properties, etc., and with varying goals including for example end-to-end latency, privacy, high availability, load balancing, energy conservation
+* Onboarding code on a platform or compute device, invoking remote code execution, possibly as part of a distributed programming model and with respect to similar concerns of latency, privacy, etc.
+* Adapting Quality of Results (QoR) for applications where a perfect result is not necessary {{Li}}
+* Assisted or automatic partitioning of code
+* Relocating an instance from one compute node to another, and its impact on service level
+* Session continuity when communicating with end devices that are mobile, possibly at high speed (e.g. in vehicular scenarios)

+Challenges related to QoS for in-network computation include:

+* Defining, managing and verifying SLAs for edge computing systems.
+Pricing is a related challenge.
+* Handling of multi-tenancy with regards to limited resources at the network edge

 ### Edge Caching

 A purpose of local caching may be to enable local data processing (e.g., pre-processing or analysis), or to enable delayed virtual or physical shipping.
 A responsibility of the edge caching component is to manage data persistence, e.g., to schedule removal of data when it is no longer needed.
 Another aspect of this component may be to authenticate and encrypt data.
-It can for example take the form of a distributed storage system, and deal with related issues, e.g., reaching and maintaining data consistency; enabling efficient access to data, for example using some form of sharding.
+It can for example take the form of a distributed storage system.

+Related challenges include

+* Reaching and maintaining data consistency
+* (Data placement) Enabling efficient access to data, for example using data placement strategies to minimize data retrieval delay {{Liu}}
+* Maintaining data availability for authorized applications and users, while preventing information leakage

 ### Other Services